-- 2.4.A.
-Core analysis should be done in accordance with recommendations set out in Ref.[5]. - Ref.[5].

-2.4.B.
-Reactor core analysis should be carried out at appropriate times to ensure - throughout the reactor's operating lifetime that the operational strategy and the limitations on operation do not violate any design limits appropriate to each plant state.

-2.4.C Reactor core analysis should be performed to cover the entire operating cycle

-- for a variety of reactor core conditions, such as:

-- Full power, including representative power distributions;

-- Load following (as applicable);

-- Approach to criticality and power operation;

-Power cycling;

-- Refuelling;

-- Shutdown;

-- Anticipated operational occurrences;

-- 2.4.D.
-Whenever the management of fuel in the core is changed or any characteristics of the fuel elements (such as the fuel enrichment, fuel element dimensions, fuel element

--Operation at the thermal-hydraulic stability boundary (for boiling water commented [GS8 exclude each other - of reactor core condit exhaustive) list, conta for the first time.

-- of the fuel elements (such as the fuel enrichment, fuel element dimensions, fuel element configuration, or the fuel cladding material) are changed, a new core analysis should be performed and documented. - 2.4.E.
-The reactor core analysis should include fuel element performance analysis based on average and local power levels and axial temperature or void distributions to demonstrate that the respective thermal and mechanical fuel design limits are met for all operational states.
+- 2.4.A Core analysis should be done in accordance with recommendations set out in Ref.[5]. - 2.4.B Reactor core analysis should be carried out at appropriate times to ensure throughout the reactor's operating lifetime that the operational strategy and the limitations on operation do not violate any design limits appropriate to each plant state. - 2.4.C Reactor core analysis should be performed to cover the entire operating cycle for a variety of reactor core conditions, such as: - Full power, including representative power distributions; - Load following (as applicable); - Approach to criticality and power operation; - Power cycling; - Start-up; - Refuelling; - Shutdown: - Anticipated operational occurrences; - Operation at the thermal-hydraulic stability boundary (for boiling water reactors (BWRs)). - 2.4.D Whenever the management of fuel in the core is changed or any characteristics of the fuel elements (such as the fuel enrichment, fuel element dimensions, fuel element configuration, or the fuel cladding material) are changed, a new core analysis should be performed and documented. - 2.4.E The reactor core analysis should include fuel element performance analysis based on average and local power levels and axial temperature or void distributions to demonstrate that the respective thermal and mechanical fuel design limits are met for all operational states.
 For light water reactors (LWRs), the reactor core analysis should include peak channel power and peak linear power rates for normal full power operation and steady state power distributions at each assembly location and axially along the fuel assembly(s).
-Allowance should be made to account for the effects of performance (e.g., changes in the moderator thickness due to bowing of the assembly).
+Allowance should be made to account for the effects of changes in the geometry of the assembly on neutronic and thermal-hydraulic performance (e.g., changes in the moderator thickness due to bowing of the assembly).
 The reactor core analysis should also include the radial power distribution within a fuel assembly and the axial power distortion due to spacers, grids and other components in order to identify hot spots and to evaluate the local power levels.